 With genetic testing available, the diagnosis of BPAN during childhood is now possible.
 Earlier detection will not only provide families with a diagnosis and accurate assessment of recurrence risk, but may enable earlier intervention for subtle symptoms of parkinsonism.

 In early 2012, Dr. Tobias Haack of Helmholtz Zentrum München, a German research institution, received a $40,000 grant from the NBIA Disorders Association for his study: “Next generation sequencing for disease gene identification and genetic testing in NBIA.”
 The collaborative project involving the lab of Dr. Susan Hayflick at the Oregon Health & Science University, applied next generation sequencing to individuals suffering from NBIA with no known genetic cause.
 This study resulted in the finding of the WDR45 gene, causing BPAN, with the findings reported in December 2012 in the American Journal of Human Genetics.

-Please see the links to the research papers in the right column on this page if you wish to read about the gene discovery and latest information on BPAN in more depth.
+Please see GeneReviews and the links to the research papers in the right column on this page if you wish to read about the gene discovery and latest information on BPAN in more depth.
 Also check out the latest research articles published at our scientific publications link under Research.